byrd-laif/soilMakers/soulFood/followTheFood.md

 ![Growing Green](./soilToSoulFoodImages/frogPot.jpg)

-#### Woman is A Religion of; The redemption of Earth through magic.
+#### Woman is A Religion of; the Redemption of Earth through magic.
 Meaningful work; an Act that transfers through to nature, the microbial soil, symbiotically healing Wo-Man too the Womb of Mother Earth.
-To be indigenous of a land means caring for it's next generations use.
+To be indigenous of a land means caring for its next generations use.

 ***Intelligence is not to see that nature is alive, its to recognize it when its seen.
 The felt experience of being in organism; standing as a mirror before nature as its object.
-Woman is natures destination, as such She can speak for Mother Earth.***
+Woman is natures destination, endowed with the spirit of selfless service, as such She can speak for Mother Earth.***

 **This will document the alchemical journey of *Soul Food,* from its soil source, cultivation, harvest, preservation/preparation to culinary delight, and its multi dimensional return to source, soil.**